 Ras al Khaimah – affectionately referred to as RAK locally is best known as the UAE’s outdoor adventure playground.
 The stunning Hajar Mountain range runs through the Emirate and is home to the country’s tallest peak Jebel Jais.

-Jebel Jais is an adrenaline junkies dream, with plenty of new attractions being added every year.
+Jebel Jais is an adrenaline junkie’s dream, with plenty of new attractions being added every year.
 The world’s longest zipline allows you to speed up to 150km/hr 1680m above sea level for nearly 3kms.
-You can also experience Via Ferrata and the newest additions, the Jebel Jais Sky Tour – 7 different courses over 5kms through the mountains, and the Jais Sky Maze, extreme adrenaline junkies only!
-(Wednesday to Sundays)
+You can also experience Via Ferrata and the newest additions, the Jebel Jais Sky Tour – 7 different courses over 5kms through the mountains (Closed Mondays and Tuesdays).

-- You can try this company which will pick you up from Dubai and arrange everything for your ziplining experience.
+- You can try this tour which will pick you up from Dubai and arranges everything for your ziplining experience.

 Dubai to Fujairah Distance: approx 120kms / 1 hour 15 minutes to Fujairah city

-Taking you all the way to the country’s east coast, facing to the Gulf of Oman you will find the Emirate of Fujairah.
-Steeped in history, it is where you will find some of the country’s most interesting landscapes from the azure waters and soft sands of Al Aqah, to the historic forts and the country’s oldest mosque.
+Taking you all the way to the country’s east coast, facing the Gulf of Oman, you will find the Emirate of Fujairah.
+Steeped in history, it is where you will find some of the country’s most interesting landscapes, from the azure waters and soft sands of Al Aqah to the historic forts and the country’s oldest mosque.

 Dubai to Yas Island distance: approximately 115km / 1 hour

-Arguably the UAE’s best theme parks can be found on Abu Dhabi’s Yas Island, only around 45 minutes from Duabi Marina or an hour from Downtown Dubai down the E11 Freeway, you can easily spend a whole day – or ideally 2 if you are going to enjoy everything on offer.
+Arguably, the UAE’s best theme parks can be found on Abu Dhabi’s Yas Island, only around 45 minutes from Dubai Marina or an hour from Downtown Dubai down the E11 Freeway, you can easily spend a whole day – or ideally two if you are going to enjoy everything on offer.

-The three big theme parks on YAS Island:
+The three big theme parks on Yas Island are:

 - Yas Waterworld (outdoor water park)

-The newly opened CLYMB Abu Dhabi is also well worth checking out.
+- CLYMB Abu Dhabi is also well worth checking out.
 It has the world’s largest indoor climbing wall, and the largest indoor skydiving centre.
-It can be found from inside Yas Mall, immediately adjacent to Ferrari World.
+It can be found inside Yas Mall, immediately adjacent to Ferrari World.

 Top Tip: Yas Island has a small Plaza of hotels and restaurants, as well as the lively Yas Marina area at night and the newly opened Yas Bay entertainment district.
-It is well worth an overnight trip at least to this entertainment island to experience everything on offer.
+It is well worth an overnight trip at least to this adventure-filled island to experience everything on offer.

 There’s a good guide here on how to make use of the Yas Island Theme Parks shuttle bus service from Dubai.

-Dubai to Hatta distance: approximately 130km / 1 hour 30 minutes
+Dubai to Hatta distance: approximately 105km / 1 hour 20 minutes

-There is so much on offer at this destination especially for your outdoor enthusiasts, after exploring the heritage village, take on kayaking to mountain biking, enjoy the adventure sports at Hatta Wadi Hub and the Hatta Jump water park.
+There is so much on offer at this destination, especially for your outdoor enthusiasts; after exploring the heritage village, take on kayaking to mountain biking, and enjoy the adventure sports at Hatta Wadi Hub and the Hatta Jump water park.

-Top Tip: It gets much busier on the local weekend which is Thursday night through Saturday, visit mid-week and out of school holidays, it’s beautifully secluded.
-(Check attraction opening times mid week)
+Top Tip: It gets much busier on the local weekend which is now Friday afternoon through Sunday.
+Visit mid-week and out of school holidays, it’s beautifully secluded (though do check attraction opening times mid week).

-This is a classic suggestion for a Dubai day trip, but we couldn’t leave it off a day tours round-up, even if you’re still in the Dubai emirate.
+This is a classic suggestion for a Dubai day trip, we couldn’t leave it off a day tours round-up, even if you’re still in the Dubai emirate.

-There are all different sorts of desert day trips, at all different times of the day to suit individual traveller needs.
-A “classic desert safari” will include an element of dune bashing, camel rides, sandboarding and henna painting followed by a traditional Bedouin feast along with musical and dancing entertainment (except Ramadan).
+There are all sorts of desert day trips at all different times of the day to suit individual traveller needs.
+A “classic desert safari” will include an element of dune bashing, camel rides, sandboarding and henna painting, followed by a traditional Bedouin feast along with musical and dancing entertainment (except Ramadan).

 If your focus is on camel riding, we suggest you check out this article on how to get your fill of camel experiences in Dubai – there are plenty of them!

 Alternatively, some camps and day tours are set up very specifically with the needs of adrenaline junkies in mind.
-Your local driver will know his dunes back to front and find the most thrilling path into the camp, followed by options at your camp to hire dune buggies, fat bikes and sandboards to explore the dunes in a different way.
+Your local driver will know his dunes back to front and find the most thrilling path into the camp, followed by options at your camp to hire dune buggies, fat bikes and sandboards to explore the dunes differently.

 These are our top picks of Dubai desert day tours to try:

-For un absolutely unique and unforgettable Dubai experience, we recommend you try hot air ballooning at dawn above the Dubai Desert Conservation Reserve.
+For an absolutely unique and unforgettable Dubai experience, we recommend you try hot air ballooning at dawn above the Dubai Desert Conservation Reserve:

 Whenever you are headed into the desert, we always recommend trainers are a more practical option than sandals or flip flops – they will, of course, fill with sand too but you’ll find it easier to walk about.
-Don’t forget sunscreen and hat any time of year visiting Dubai – you can see our full Dubai packing essentials guide here.
+Don’t forget sunscreen and a hat any time of year visiting Dubai – you can see our full Dubai desert checklist here!

 - Don’t forget to pack your travel insurance!!!